Massine/MyChe/Part 3 - Technology Analysis.md

 Basically, the nodes are representing the stating position of users and the arcs are the itinerary that can be token.
 These two kind information are automatically updated using GPS localization module.
 For this part of technology, there is nothing innovative and a lot of applications like Uber are already using this.

+The second graph is built by collecting the information, the constraints and the preferences of users.
+It is built with the initial position, the final position, the number of people and the total duration of the trip.
+This last variable is calculated using an adapted function and including other parameters like the late time admitted, the tolerance about distance and all constraints that are considered as relevant.

 ### Security for carpooling users ###
 Even if the management of the transportation offers is a big issue for all the companies in this industry, from the point of view of users, the security and the traceability is the most important aspect and obstacle for the development of dynamic carpooling.
 The development of systems as “eNotions” in Germany, “EasyRider” for Amsterdam and “T.écovoiturage” in France haven’t solved those problems.